 An addictive pursuit, the beauty of backgammon is that you play it using a combination of strategy and luck.
 I like to describe backgammon as the management of luck.
 Recognizing luck comes in two flavors, good and bad.
 This means, no matter how good a player you are, it’s always possible that someone, maybe even anyone, could beat you.

 With the popularity of the Internet, this game has found a new modern life.
 Playing against real people while allowing the mechanics of the game to be managed by computer is a wonderful mix.

 Combining my passion for programming and my passion for backgammon, I created a online playing interface for this great game.
 I wanted to create a safe place for family and friends to gather to play against friends.
 A head-to-head experience, online.

 And to make it easy for anyone to have backgammon on their own website, I create a WordPress plugin that provides ease of implementation of the SimplyBG board-play software.
 Anyone can download the ZIP of the Plugin here, or directly from www.Wordpress.org via https://www.wordpress.org/plugins/backgammon/

 The future holds more as I plan to create a fully managed online backgammon tournament system in conjunction with the board-play interfaces already available.
 I am also considering creating a way to allow bot develop at SimplyBG, so anyone can create a backgammon robot.

 Definition – What does Bot mean?

 A bot is a general term in gaming that is used to refer to a character controlled by a computer.
 In one sense, bots are all the non-player characters (NPCs) in a game, including those that fight alongside as well as against the gamer.
 However, the definition of bots has broadened to include gamers who employ third-party programs to control their characters.

-For history on the game of backgammon, see also:
+For more information on the game of backgammon, see also:

 For rules of backgammon, see: